Patrik Brinkmann: Early life and education

-Already in the eighties, Brinkmann developed a passionate interest in cultural-political and social affairs - an interest that has shaped him to this day.
-Brinkmann's mentors in geopolitics were Oleg Alekseyewich Grinevsky, a Russian diplomat, former ambassador to Sweden, political scientist, Cand.Sc. (history) and author as well as Prof. Dr. Wjatscheslaw Iwanowitsch Dashichew, he observed Mikhail Gorbachev as a foreign policy advisor and is considered a pioneer of East-West détente.
-Brinkmann has German family roots and grew up in Sweden.
-In his younger years Brinkmann was involved in the Pentecostal movement, doing humanitarian work in Sri Lanka among other places.
+Already in the 1980s, Brinkmann developed a strong interest in cultural-political and social affairs—an interest that continues to shape him to this day.
+His mentors in geopolitics included Oleg Alekseyevich Grinevsky, a Russian diplomat, former ambassador to Sweden, political scientist (Cand.Sc. in history), and author, as well as Prof. Dr. Wjatscheslaw Iwanowitsch Daschitschew, a foreign policy advisor who observed Mikhail Gorbachev and is regarded as a pioneer of East-West détente.

+Brinkmann has German family roots but grew up in Sweden.
+In his younger years, he was involved in the Pentecostal movement and engaged in humanitarian work, including efforts in Sri Lanka.

 Business and political activism

 Brinkmann was in the late 1980s and 1990s active mainly in real estate investment, during the late 1990s Brinkmann added to his attention natural resources, mainly metal exploration and mining but was also investing in the oil sector, Brinkmann has been part-owner in several companies for example Fingerprint Cards, Naxs AB, Westsiberian Resources Ltd and Wiking Mineral AB over the years.